National Family Law Program

-Please note that all registrants will receive an email with information regarding access to the password-protected intranet for this event.
-All program material will be provided to registrants in digital format, and online.
-The material can be accessed on your computer and/or mobile device during and after the program, and is available online for a period of two (2) years after the closing date of the program.
+All program material was provided to registrants in digital format, and online.
+The material could be accessed on your computer and/or mobile device during and after the program, and is available online for a period of two (2) years after the closing date of the program.

 CREDITS FOR THE 2014 PROGRAM

 The following CLE/CPD credits were approved for the 2014 National Family Law Program:

 Yukon 10 hours plus 2 hours for Ethics

 Quebec 25 hrs

 Please note the (Ontario) hours above reflect attendance at the plenary and none of the sessions below, which are eligible for professionalism hours.
 Attendees of any of the sessions below will need to add the additional professionalism hours provided by these concurrent sessions and deduct the same amount of time from the substantive hours so that their total hours for the entire program do not exceed 18 hours and 45 minutes.

 The following concurrent sessions in the program received some professionalism hours:

 - The Access to Justice and Family Law Plenary has been accredited for 30 min. of Professionalism Content.